Featured Poems

 again.

-MICHAEL GESSNER's poetry has been featured in many periodicals and anthologies.
-His published books are Earthly Bodies (Pudding House Press), Surfaces (March Street Press), and L e t t e r s (BlazeVOX).
+MICHAEL GESSNER's published books are Earthly Bodies (Pudding House Press), Surfaces (March Street Press), L e t t e r s (BlazeVOX) and Artificial Life (BlazeVOX).
 Michael lives in Arizona.

 Heirloom